What Are The Best Tent Brands in 2018?

 Eureka!
 A Solid Reputation for Good Reason

+Closing this tent review is Eureka!
 Founded in 1895 and headquartered in Binghamton, New York, Eureka!
 Tents and outdoor supplies have been a staple of outdoor enthusiasts for well over 100 years.
 To get an idea of how strong and durable Eureka tents really are, back in the 1960´s, Sir Edmund Hillary and an expedition spent six months living in the Himalayan Mountains.
 Their lodging option?
-Nothing more than Eureka Draw-Tite tents that had been proven by the U.S. Navy to withstand temperatures upwards of minus 100 degrees Fahrenheit.
+Nothing more than Eureka Draw-Tite tents that had been proven by the U.S. Navy to withstand temperatures as extreme as minus 100 degrees Fahrenheit.

 Featured Product: Eureka Solitaire Tent

-If I were going solo, the Eureka!
-Solitaire Tent would be the perfect option for an individual in need of some needed solitude and alone time in Nature.
-This hoop and bevy-style tent weighs under three pounds meaning that you can take it virtually anywhere.
+Ultralight tents like the Eureka!
+Solitaire Tent are the perfect option for the traveler in need of some needed solitude and alone time in Nature, the one with no desire for tons of camp furniture and only wants protection and warmth through the night.
+This hoop and bevy-style tent weighs under three pounds, meaning that you can take it on those spur backpacking trips you’ve been dreaming of..
 The hoop style allows it to withstand some serious winds making it a great option for spending the night on top of some mountain summit.
 The unique flashlight loop on the top of the hoop makes it easy and comfortable to stay up at night reading a book while listening to the sounds of Nature around you.

 The Best Tent Brand for Every Type of Nature Outing

-At the end of it all, what's best for you will largely depend on what type of camping you're planning on doing.
+At the end of it all, what’s best for you will largely depend on what type of camping you’re planning on doing.
 What experts and campers consider the best tents might not be so for you.
-Attempting to summit Mount Rainier in Washington is a lot different from driving into a campsite with electrical hookups, flush toilets, and hot-water showers a few feet away.
-Nonetheless, for whatever type of camping you´re planning on doing, knowing the best tent brand names available to you is essential if you want to stay protected and comfortable while enjoying the best that Nature has to offer.
+Attempting to summit Mount Rainier in Washington is a lot different from driving into a campsite with electrical hookups, flush toilets, and hot-water showers a few feet away, or going on a solo spur backpacking trip.
+Nonetheless, for whatever type of camping you’re planning on doing, knowing the best camping tent brands available to you is essential if you want to stay protected and comfortable while enjoying the best that Nature has to offer.